Resonances on geometrically finite graphs: Resolvent on geometrically finite graphs of groups

 is finitely meromorphic on the specified domain.
 We therefore obtain that $R(\mu) = P(\mu) (I + K(\mu))^{-1}$ is finitely meromorphic on this domain as a family of operators $q^{-Nd(o, \cdot)} \ell^2(\mathcal{V}) \to q^{Nd(o, \cdot)} \ell^2(\mathcal{V})$.

 \end{proof}

 One consequence of the proof is the following bound on the multiplicity of a resonance.
-It's likely that this bound can be greatly improved, but for now we content ourselves with simply deriving a finite explicit bound.
+It is likely that this bound can be greatly improved, but for now we content ourselves with simply deriving a finite explicit bound.

 \begin{proposition} The multiplicity of a resonance is at most $(2 (|\mathcal{L}| + 2 n_c + (1 + q) n_f)+1) (|\mathcal{L}| + 2 n_c + (1 + q) n_f)$. \end{proposition}